News & Trending Jobs & Career News

 Krakenimages.com/Adobe man looking stressed and nervous with hands

-Changing careers is not a piece of cake at any age, and it can feel more difficult as time goes on.
+Changing careers is not easy at any age, and it can become more difficult as time passes.

-Embarking on a new career path in your 40s can be particularly challenging if you hit a lot of setbacks or obstacles along the way.
+Embarking on a new career path in your 40s (or later) can be particularly challenging if you encounter many setbacks or obstacles along the way.

 Don’t let doubt sabotage your dreams.
 Having faith in yourself can help you overcome the challenges and speed bumps ahead.